 Principal/Student conference,

 First detention, in-school suspension, 1-180

 Offense: days out-of-school suspension, or

-expulsion.

-SubsequentIn-school suspension, 1-180 daysOffense:out-of-school suspension, or expulsion.

 2. Unwelcome physical contact of a sexual nature or that is based on gender, race, color, religion, sex, national origin, ancestry, disability or any other characteristic protected by law.
 Examples include, but are not limited to, touching or fondling of the genital areas, breasts or undergarments, regardless of whether the touching occurred through or under clothing; or pushing or fighting based on protected characteristics.